What to Do in the Dolomites When You’re Wild, Free, and Slightly Overwhelmed

 • Save

-Yes, I’m making that a thing.
+(Yes, I’m making that a thing.)

-READ THIS | If you’re new to the world of hiking, you might want to check out my Beginner’s Guide to Hiking (coming soon) so that you can gain a bit of confidence before your big Dolomites adventure.
+Check out my Beginner’s Guide to Hiking (coming soon) so that you can gain a bit of confidence before your big Dolomites adventure.

 views across the mondeval valley, covered in orange grass, to monte pelmo mountain peak in the distance on the croda da lago hike